 Colleges across the country have put careful plans into place to deal with students who may become sick with flu.
 Check the plan put in place by your student’s school (probably on the website).
-Make sure your student knows what to do if she feels that she has the flu.
+Make sure your student knows what to do if they feel that they have the flu.

 How sick are you?

-One of the experiences that may be new for your student is having to determine for herself just how sick she may be.
-She is used to your hand feeling her forehead to judge the fever, your advice about whether or not to go to school, your suggestion that she climb back into bed or get to the doctor.
-Now she is in charge.
-If she calls you, or you call her, remind her to take her temperature, or listen carefully to her body, or stop and think about her symptoms.
-If she’s not sure how serious something might be, suggest that she talk to her Resident Assistant or her Resident Director.
-If she’s not sure, suggest that she go to the college Health Center or Clinic and ask for an appointment.
-Encourage her not to wait too long to get a diagnosis or treatment.
+One of the experiences that may be new for your student is having to determine just how sick they may be.
+Your student is used to your hand feeling their forehead to judge the fever, your advice about whether or not to go to school, your suggestion that they climb back into bed or get to the doctor.
+Now your student in charge.
+If they call you, or you call them, remind them to take their temperature, or listen carefully to their body, or stop and think about their symptoms.
+If they’re not sure how serious something might be, suggest that they talk to their Resident Assistant or Resident Director.
+If they’re not sure, suggest that they go to the college Health Center or Clinic and ask for an appointment.
+Encourage your student not to wait too long to get a diagnosis or treatment.
 Often students try to tough it out until they become worse.
-Remind her that there is help for her available on campus.
+Remind them that there is help available on campus.

-On the other side of the coin, if it sounds as though your student’s symptoms are just uncomfortable or mild, remind him that he may still be able to attend class.
-The common cold is nasty, but he can keep going.
-He may need to curtail his activities, but getting to class is important if he can do it.
+On the other side of the coin, if it sounds as though your student’s symptoms are just uncomfortable or mild, remind them that they may still be able to attend class.
+The common cold is nasty, but they can keep going.
+They may need to curtail activities, but getting to class is important if they can do it.
 You know your student.
-You know whether she is a stoic who will not admit to feeling ill or whether she will whimper at every little ache and pain.
-Use your judgment about how ill she may actually be.
+You know whether they are a stoic who will not admit to feeling ill or whether they will whimper at every little ache and pain.
+Use your judgment about how ill they may actually be.

 What should your college student do?

-If your college student has determined that he is sick, there are a few things that he can think about.
+If your college student has determined that they are sick, there are a few things that they can think about.

 - Visit the campus health clinic.
 Most campus clinics offer free services for students and are staffed by nurses, nurse practitioners, and hold office hours by doctors.

 - Get extra rest.
-She may need to cut back on some activities for a while.
+They may need to cut back on some activities for a while.

-- Think about what he is eating.
+- Think about what they are eating.
 Add more fruits and juices and healthy foods.
 Drink plenty of water.

-- If she is going to need to miss classes, she should get in touch with the professor.
-Find out what she is missing.
-Get notes from other students.
+- If they are going to need to miss classes, they should get in touch with the professor.
+Find out what they are missing.
+Get class notes from other students.

-- If he is going to be missing class for more than a couple of days, he should notify the Dean’s office.
+- If your student is going to be missing class for more than a couple of days, they should notify the Dean’s office.
 Let people at school know what is happening – especially if there may be long-term absences.

 - Find a buddy who may be willing to bring food from the cafeteria or make a run for extra juice or medication or heat up some soup or tea.

 - If necessary, and only as a last resort, try to get home for a weekend for some TLC.
-This may be what is needed, but it may also be important for your student to realize that he can get through this on his own.
+This may be what is needed, but it may also be important for your student to realize that they can get through this on their own.